As parents, our job is to support and encourage our small people to try their best – whatever that may be, and regardless of exam results...

 Average grades doesn’t equal average person

-Co-founder, mother-of-two and musician Aarika Lee shares, “I’m one of the lucky ones who had a mom that chose to look beyond my below average score.
-On the day I collected my results with her, I remember not being sure what to feel because I just wasn’t very academic.
-To add to it, I knew there was no way I could change the results by then, but I wanted so desperately to not disappoint her.
-She had always told me that my best was all she asked for and I hoped with all my might that I would yield a score that’d make her proud.
+Mother-of-two and musician Aarika Lee shares: “I’m one of the lucky ones who had a mom that chose to look beyond my below-average score.
+The day I collected my results with her, I wasn’t sure what to feel because I just wasn’t very academic.
+But I wanted so desperately to not disappoint her.
+She had always told me that my best was all she asked for.
+I hoped with all my might that I would yield a score that’d make her proud.
 Alas, I opened the slip to a 198.
-In that moment, I was not thinking about which school I was going to, or if I’d get to go to Express with my friends, or if I was considered smart or stupid.
+At that moment, I wasn’t thinking about anything else.
 I just wanted to know that I was gonna be ok.
-I was 12 and the only validation I needed at that point was hers, the only person whose opinion really mattered to me.”
+I was 12 and the only validation I needed at that point was my mother’s.
+The only person whose opinion really mattered to me.”

 How can we all help as parents?

 Our job is to support and encourage our small people to try their best – whatever that may be.
 Children thrive on love and encouragement, so it’s important that they know that their best will always be good enough for you, good enough for the world, and most importantly, good enough for them to lead a fruitful and productive life beyond the classroom and way beyond their grades.

 What do you think about PSLE pressure in Singapore today?
 DM us your thoughts and let’s have a conversation.